bbambozzi/SariDB/README.md

 ## Overview

+## Overview

-SariDB is a sophisticated, file-reconstructible key-value database for your application.
-It seamlessly integrates into both embedded systems and standalone applications, offering excellent flexibility and performance.
+SariDB is a minimalist, file-reconstructible key-value database.
+It can be embedded directly within your application or deployed as a standalone solution, providing excellent flexibility and performance.

 ## Features